1799 Large Cent Value Checker: Errors List & No Mint Mark Worth

 1799 No Mint Mark Large Cent Value

 The 1799 Large Cent stands as one of early American numismatics’ most celebrated rarities.
-The S-189 represents the only known die pair for “perfect date” or “normal date” 1799 cents, distinguishing it from the overdate varieties.
-Evidence suggests these cents were likely struck in 1800 rather than 1799, creating an intriguing production anomaly.
+The S-189 represents the only known die pair for “normal date” 1799 cents, and evidence suggests these cents were likely struck in 1800 — not actually during the year shown on the coin.

-Most specimens display a raised die lump above the “T” in “CENT” on the reverse, which early collectors referred to as a “mintmark” long before modern mintmarks existed.
+Most specimens display a raised die lump above the “T” in “CENT” on the reverse.
+Early collectors in the 19th century referred to this as a “mintmark,” long before modern mintmarks existed on U.S. coins.

-The variety typically exhibits an exquisite dark chocolate color with weakness in the lower portion of the date.
-A rim break in the dentils above “OF AMERICA” preceded a die chip between “ONE” and “CENT” on the reverse.
+The variety typically exhibits a dark chocolate color with weakness in the lower portion of the date.
+A rim break in the dentils above “OF AMERICA” was followed by a die chip between “ONE” and “CENT” on the reverse, allowing specialists to identify die states of specific coins.

 1799 No Mint Mark Large Cent (BN) Price/Grade Chart